-Historically, we have paid semi-annual dividends on our common stock on the 15th day of June and December, and the record date has been the 1st day of each respective month.
 The payment of dividends is subject to the restrictions set forth in the West Virginia Business Corporation Act and the limitations imposed by the Federal Reserve Board.
-We are presently restricted from paying dividends on our common shares as discussed in Item 1A. - Risk Factors on page 12 and Item 7. - Management's Discussion and Analysis of Financial Condition and Results of Operations on page 26, and in Note 16 of our consolidated financial statements on page 79.
+We are presently restricted from paying dividends on our common shares as discussed in Item 1A. - Risk Factors on page 11 and Item 7. -- Management's Discussion and Analysis of Financial Condition and Results of Operations on page 27, and in Note 16 of our consolidated financial statements on page 84.
 Payment of dividends by Summit is primarily dependent upon receipt of dividends from Summit Community.
-Under the terms of the Bank MOU, Summit Community may only pay dividends to us if they give 30 days prior notice to the FDIC and the West Virginia Division of Banking and they do not object.
+Under the terms of the Bank MOU, Summit Community may not pay dividends to us without the prior written consent of the FDIC and the West Virginia Division of Banking.

-As of February 22, 2012, there were approximately 1,250 shareholders of record of Summit's common stock.
+As of February 21, 2013, there were approximately 1,250 shareholders of record of Summit's common stock.